Huawei reaps more patent royalties than it pays out for second straight year

 But the company has grown more aggressive in striking deals for its patents over the past two years to at least make up some ground.
 In addition, in some cross-licensing agreements where money previously never exchanged hands, Huawei is now getting cash to balance out the deals since it is selling fewer devices that use the patents it had secured.

-As publicly disclosed technology, the patents are not subject to the US restrictions, Geiszler said.
+As publicly disclosed technology, the patents are not subject to US restrictions, Geiszler said.